 1. Inaccurate assessment/Not assessing requirements

 Some businesses find it challenging to assess their needs before investing in an inventory management system.
 They have no idea whether the new software is a perfect fit for their business unless they are mid-way down the implementation process.

-This will ensure that you pick the right inventory solution for your business with the right features, such as the ability to use serial number for tracking inventory, create packing slips, and manage your supplies, among others.
+This will ensure that you pick the right inventory solution for your business with the right features, such as the ability to use serial numbers for tracking inventory, create packing slips, and manage your supplies, among others.

 Describe your business requirements and details to vendors.
 Tell them about your company background, goals and objectives, transactional volumes, timeframes for project completion, and deadlines for vendor responses.
 Do not forget to mention the features you can’t live without.

 The availability of new technologies is driving rapid changes in different industries.
-It would be wrong to ignore the current trends in the industry, such as increasing customer expectations and rising competitive pressure, if you want to maximize your returns on investment.
+It would be wrong to ignore the current trends in the industry, such as increasing customer expectations and rising competitive pressure if you want to maximize your returns on investment.

 2. Not focusing on compatibility with the current system

 Some inventory management solutions take up a lot of virtual resources while requiring powerful computers and costly hardware upgrades to successfully run on.

 When it comes to investing in inventory management systems, some companies are tempted into choosing an inexpensive solution, which may not prove worth the purchase.
 Businesses that view technology investment as a burden often end up dissatisfied with the software.

 Sometimes purchasing low-end software may even put your business at risk, since most inexpensive solutions do not integrate with the existing software.